Security & Vulnerability Reporting

 With your permission, we may credit you in a public advisory or acknowledgment.

-* Treat communications with our security team as confidential unless we expressly agree otherwise
+Treat your communications with the security team as confidential unless we explicitly authorize otherwise.

-If you are uncertain whether something can be shared (for example, in a conference talk, blog post, or write-up), please contact us before publishing.
+If you are unsure whether you can share or publish something β for example in a conference talk, blog post, or write-up β please contact us before publishing.

 We support good-faith security research.